 ISTI Article 4.8.8.1 requires that you review athlete whereabouts submissions.
-Therefore, whenever you have a whereabouts submission deadline you should check that all athletes have provided their whereabouts by the deadline, and you should also check the contents, not only to ensure that all required information is filed, but also to note if any athletes have submitted unusual whereabouts (e.g., travel to a remote training location, frequent changes of overnight address, etc.).
+Therefore, whenever you have a whereabouts submission deadline (either quarterly for RTP athletes, or maybe at a different period for athletes in the TP or other pool) you should check that all athletes have provided their whereabouts by the deadline, and you should also check the contents, not only to ensure that all required information is filed, but also to note if any athletes have submitted unusual whereabouts (e.g., travel to a remote training location, frequent changes of overnight address, etc.).
 More generally, you should note any patterns in an athlete's whereabouts, such as if they regularly travel to specific locations during specific periods in the year.